 Arm Performance Studio is provided as a gzipped tar archive.
-Extract this tar archive to your preferred location, using a recent version (1.13 or later) of GNU tar: tar xvzf Arm_Performance_Studio_2024.1_linux.tgz
+Extract this tar archive to your preferred location, using a recent version (1.13 or later) of GNU tar: tar xvzf Arm_Performance_Studio_2024.2_linux.tgz

-It is recommended that you set the permissions for the installation directory to prevent other users from writing to it.
+Arm recommends that you set the permissions for the installation directory to prevent other users from writing to it.
 This is typically achieved with the chmod command.
 For example, chmod go-w <dest_dir>.

-Copyright [©] 2023-2024 Arm Limited (or its affiliates).
+Copyright $^{\odot}$ 2023-2024 Arm Limited (or its affiliates).
 All rights reserved.
-Non-Confidential cd <installation_directory>/streamline ./Streamline
+Non-Confidential